Here's Our Rant About MoneyLion Inc. (ML)

 ML’s Market Performance

-ML stocks went down by -13.12% for the week, with a monthly drop of -20.95% and a quarterly performance of -50.28%, while its annual performance rate touched -69.05%.
-The volatility ratio for the week stands at 4.25% while the volatility levels for the past 30 days are set at 7.55% for MoneyLion Inc..
-The simple moving average for the period of the last 20 days is -7.58% for ML stocks with a simple moving average of -58.43% for the last 200 days.
+ML stocks went up by 6.61% for the week, with a monthly jump of 1.26% and a quarterly performance of -42.10%, while its annual performance rate touched -64.34%.
+The volatility ratio for the week stands at 6.68% while the volatility levels for the past 30 days are set at 7.52% for MoneyLion Inc..
+The simple moving average for the period of the last 20 days is 7.28% for ML stocks with a simple moving average of -51.90% for the last 200 days.

 Analysts’ Opinion of ML